 Bob wants to write a screenplay.
-He’s smart, he’s creative, and disciplined enough to write 1,000 words per day.
-He’s written some mediocre screenplays, but they took a long time to write, even when he had the structure of college and a kindly professor to help him along.
+He’s smart, he’s creative, and he writes every day.
+He’s written some mediocre screenplays, but they took a long time to write, even when he had the help of college classes and a kindly professor.

-Bob knows that it’s much easier to solve a story in the treatment phase.
-But he’s bad at outlining.
-He’s a big picture guy and he finds breaking down his story in granular, minute beats stressful.
-He wants to dive in and discover the story in the process of writing the first draft.
+Bob has never been good at outlining.
+He’s a big picture guy, he finds breaking down his story in granular, minute beats stressful.
+He likes to jump in and discover the story in the process of writing it.
+This is how he learned but he’s hit a writing plateau. the process of writing the first draft.
 But this is slow and stressful, and the same gaps in discipline will also hinder his ability to rewrite later.
-So as Bob nears a milestone birthday with so little to show for his life, he tries to properly outline.
+So Bob decides to give it a try.

 1. INT.
 AD AGENCY — DAY